 Valentine is very proud to be a Zimbabwean.
 He says, “It’s my country of birth and in general my people are a very loving people with a rich cultural approach to the many ethnic traditions of Zimbabwe.”

 In the area Valentine grew up there were cultural dances and ceremonies.
 It is through their different cultural practices that the differing tribes and cultures are identified and he has frequently painted this.
-Valentine was born a member of the Karanga people due to his place of birth but he grew up with the Ndau people and during secondary school in Mutare he was with the Manyka people who are a lesser tribe in Manicaland.
-They speak different language and when asked he says that he feels most like an Ndau.
+Valentine was born a member of the Karanga people due to his place of birth but he grew up with the Ndau people and during secondary school in Mutare he was with the Manyka people who are a major tribe in Manicaland.
+They speak different languages and when asked he says that he feels most like an Ndau.

 The first time Valentine saw a flamboyant tree was when he went to study in the town of Mutare.
 He loved the red flush of the avenue of flamboyant trees that he lived on.
 He noticed that the trees blossomed in the spring during the months of late August, September or early October.
 It made Mutare one of his favourite cities.